Self-sabotage is probably the ultimate bad habit.

 When you develop awareness around self-defeating behaviors, you empower yourself to change it.

 Start by looking for triggers, cause and effect behaviors and a pattern of negative thinking.
-Using a journal to track your thoughts and actions is a useful way of keeping record, and picking up triggers.
+Using a journal to track your thoughts and actions is a useful way of keeping

 1. Overcome self-doubt

 Our inner critic can be particularly mean and condescending.
 In a misguided attempt to protect us from hurt, it instead makes us doubt ourselves.
-Sometimes our inner critic can be viscous, making us believe that we are not lovable, and consequently not deservable.
+Sometimes our inner critic can be viscous, making us believe that we are not lovable, and consequently not deserving.

 If you want to reduce the impact and power that a mean inner critic has on you, you must challenge it, and consciously choose to send loving and supportive messages to yourself.

-Try this: see if you can isolate the voice of inner critic.
+Try this: see if you can isolate the voice of your inner critic.
 When you start paying attention you might notice you have more than one *voice*.
 The voice of your inner critic, the voice of your (moral) conscience and the voice of your conscious thought stream.

 2. Set healthy boundaries